metal-messiah/JopeBot/README.md

 * Example --> Setting to 0 days allows users unlimited priority requests.
 * Example --> Setting to 7 days makes users wait 1 week between priority requests.

+### Priority Request Tokens
+* Number of tokens a priority request costs

+### VIP Request Tokens
+* Number of tokens a VIP request costs

+### Currency Alias
+* What your tokens will be called
+* Example --> "Farts" --> You need 3 Farts to obtain a VIP request

 # Running the Application
-#### After Configuring ./config.json, run JopeBot.exe to activate the application.
-A Console will open to provide information about the bot, and where messages will show if DEBUG = true.
+#### run JopeBot.exe to activate the application.
+You can change settings without restarting the application.

 # Using With OBS